BabylonJS/Documentation/content/landing_pages/toolsAndResourcesPerformanceProfilerLandingPage.md

 The right sidebar contains tickers showing the current value followed by "(min in view, max in view)."
 The tickers let you know what the topmost value and the bottom-most value mean.

-The center contains the graph, and the user can hover at a particular timestamp to view all data values at the timestamp.
+The center contains the graph, and you can hover at a particular timestamp to view all data values at the timestamp.
 <img src="/img/tools/performanceViewerTooltip.png" title="Babylon.js Performance Viewer Tooltip"/>

-The user can zoom in and out using the mouse wheel.
+You can zoom in and out using the mouse wheel.

-The user can pan the graph by dragging while clicking, taking the user out of the live data stream.
+You can pan the graph by dragging while clicking, taking the graph out of the live data stream.

-The user can hover over a single line outside the live data stream to focus on it, fading out the other lines.
+You can hover over a single line outside the live data stream to focus on it, fading out the other lines.

 A horizontal line shows where that point is relative to every other point on the focused line.
 <img src="/img/tools/performanceViewerLineFocus.png" title="Babylon.js Performance Viewer Line Focus"/>

-To return to the live data stream, the user can either catch up to the live data stream or conveniently click the "Return" button.
+To return to the live data stream, you can either catch up to the live data stream or conveniently click the "Return" button.

 **NOTE**: The information on the right sidebar may move to the left sidebar.

 "Begin Recording" will only begin recording in headless recording mode.
 This button also will allow you to stop recording when it changes the text to "Stop recording."

-"Export Perf to CSV" allows the user to export their performance recording to a CSV.
+"Export Perf to CSV" allows you to export the performance recording to a CSV.
 The CSV export provides for sharing of performance data and also importing at a later time.

 "Begin Recording" and "Export Perf to CSV" are helpful for the mobile experience, as the popout will not work as intended in real-time graph mode while on mobile.
-One will have to export the recording and import it on a PC.
+You will have to export the recording and import it on a PC.
 However, these can also be used on the PC outright.

 ## Headless recording mode vs. Real-time graph mode.
 Real-time graph mode opens up a popout and begins recording, while headless recording mode begins recording without the popout.

-Therefore, real-time graph mode will allow a user to see a graph updating once a frame with performance data.
+Therefore, real-time graph mode will allow you to see a graph updating once per frame with performance data.

 Headless recording mode will have a lower performance impact and not rely on the popout, useful for mobile.